antonreshetov/mysigmail/README.md

 ## Purpose

-Creating an email signature is not a trivial idea, even for people who have knowledge of HTML and CSS.
+Creating an email signature is not a trivial task, even for people who have knowledge of HTML and CSS.
 And what about ordinary users.

 There are many solutions on the Internet, and most of them are paid.
 There are free, but all of them are closed source.
 I wanted to make a free application with a user-friendly interface and open source code.